lee-joanne/cork-paints/README.md

     - The navigation bar installed by Bootstrap v5.0 was very difficult to overcome.
 After adding the Bootstrap CSS stylesheet and script, the navigation bar refused to toggle when it became a hamburger icon.
 After researching on Stack Overflow and asking queries on Slack, I have asked tutor support for advice and they have helped me thoroughly.
 It turned out that I have added the plug-in twice by accident so I had to remove the script at the bottom.
 The navigation bar as well was left-aligned when I wanted it to be right-aligned.
 With help from tutor support, I was able to add 'ms-auto' as a class to the navigation bar for the navigation bar to be right-aligned.
     - The course cards on the courses page were not stacking centered when the viewport became smaller.
 It turned out that I had a div with incorrect flex display properties and I had to create another div to have flex display properties to correctly center the cards when the screen becomes smaller.
     - The background image on the courses page became very low quality when the screen size became a tablet size and smaller.
 To fix this, I decided to make the background image fixed when the screen is lower than 1245px so that the image would not be stretched and the webpage is still able to scroll with the fixed background.
     - The performance score in Lighthouse for all of the pages were initially very low, scoring around 20%.
 In order to try to increase the score, I have taken all of the images and have compressed them used [Tinypng.com](https://tinypng.com/).
 I have converted the smaller images from jpeg to webp format using the online conversion tool, [Convertio](https://convertio.co/jpeg-webp/), to help reduce the size of the images.
-After all of this, the performance score is still low but is considerably higher than how it was initially.

 * ### Further Testing

   - The website has been tested on different browsers including Chrome, Safari, and Firefox.
-Large monitors, laptops, tablets, and devices such as the iPhone 13 Mini, iPhone 11, and Xiaomi Mi Note 10 have been used to check the quality of the website.
+Large monitors, laptops (MacBook Early 2016, MacBook Pro 2020), tablets (Xiaomi Tablet), and devices (iPhone 13 Mini, iPhone 11, Xiaomi Mi Note 10) have been used to check the quality of the website.
   - Using Chrome DevTools, I have tested all of the pages on multiple different device screens to check the responsiveness of all the pages:
     - ![Screenshot of DevTools device list](assets/documentation/images/devtools-devices.png)